t0m0h1/FinalYearProject/project_backlog.md

 1. User Research and Requirement Gathering
-- Conduct surveys and interviews with students, counselors, and educators.
 - Identify key pain points in accessing mental health resources.
 - Define user personas and user journeys.